Ancoub Mze Ali

-Ancoub Mze Ali (born 11 February 1996) is a footballer who plays for the B-team of French club RC Lens and the Comoros national football team.
+Ancoub Mze Ali (born 11 February 1996) is a footballer who plays for French Régional 1 club VSJB FC and the Comoros national football team.

 International career

 Mze Ali was born in Nice, France, to Comorian parents.
 He represented France at the U17 level in 2013.

 He debuted for Comoros in a friendly 1–1 draw with Gabon on 15 November 2016.